Answers are at the right or below the question in "Light Blue".

 c.
 The Geneva Bible.

-The Geneva Bible, the most popular Bible of the time, was brought to America by the Pilgrims when they sailed on the Mayflower from Europe.
+The Pilgrims brought the Geneva Bible, the most popular Bible of the time, to America when they sailed on the Mayflower from Europe.

 -